Sea Kayak Expeditions

 Level: Improver – Intermediate

-Trip price includes paddling equipment and clothing.
+Trip price includes paddling equipment and clothing as well as ferry foot passenger fare and campsite fees for 5 nights.
 Camping equipment is available as part of the price but must be booked in advance.
 We do not provide sleeping bags, and you will need to bring your own food.
-Price does not include your passenger fare on the ferry (£7.80) or your camping fees (£10pppn).